- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

-Expats moving to Los Angeles will likely have many questions about living in this cosmopolitan city, like commutes or speaking Spanish.
+Expats moving to Los Angeles will likely have many concerns and queries about what life in the City of Angels is really like.
 Read on for some frequently asked questions about living in Los Angeles.

 Do I need a car in Los Angeles?

 Yes, probably more than in any other US city.
 Having a car makes getting around in LA much easier.
 Distances between districts of the city are long and an underdeveloped public transport system can take hours for longer commutes.
 People in LA are infamous for driving even short distances.
 Public transport is not extensive in Los Angeles.